patricklafrance/shelby/README.md

 * Create a subscription on a set of observables instead a single observable.
 * Pause / resume the subscription.
-* Automatically add the new array items to the subscription when they are push to an observable array that is part of the subscription.
-* It automatically add to the subscription every item that are pushed to the array (it can be turn off if desired).
+* It automatically add to the subscription every items that are added to the array (it can be turn off if desired).

 If you have the following model that has been extended by Shelby